Contrast-Security-OSS/azure-aks-example/README.md

 ## Docker Build/Docker-Compose Deployment

-You can run netflicks within a Docker container, tested on OSX.
+You can run netflicks within a Docker container locally via docker-compose as tested on OSX.
 It uses a separate sql server as specified within docker-compose.yml (you should not need to edit this file).
 The agent is added automatically during the Docker build process.

 1.)
 Build the container using: